mattermost/mattermost-developer-documentation/site/content/contribute/webapp/migrating-to-typescript.md

 ---
-title: "Migrating to Typescript"
+title: "Migrate to Typescript"
-heading: "Migrating to Typescript - Mattermost"
+heading: "Migrate to Typescript - Mattermost"
 description: "We introduced Typescript to our codebase to proactively improve the quality, security, and stability of the code."
 date: 2020-07-11T23:00:00-04:00
 weight: 9